 The rooms are a panorama of light and water.
 You'll feel immersed in Monet's garden at Giverney.
 Monet's fierce oversize brushstrokes show the lily pond surfaces, reflections, depth, and movement, all at once.
 It's like a distillation of a summer idyll in an enchanted place.

 There is a sense of audacity and physicality not present in Monet's earlier paintings.
 You might feel like you are seeing then anew for the first time.

 The paintings come close to abstraction with their "all over painting" style.
+There's no beginning or end, no horizon or vanishing point.
+The viewer's eye is trapped on the surface marveling at the pictorial enchantment.
 To me, the water lilies are Monet's greatest works.